WebAssembly/spec/spectec/test-prose/TEST.md

     3) Execute the instruction RETURN.

 Step_pure/handler n catch* val*
+1. Pop all values val* from the top of the stack.
+2. Assert: Due to validation, YetE (a handler is now on the top of the stack).
+3. Exit from HANDLER_.
-1. Push the values val* to the stack.
+4. Push the values val* to the stack.

 Step_pure/unop nt unop
 1. Assert: Due to validation, a value of value type nt is on the top of the stack.